b2ns/libshell/README.md

 ## features

 - mean to be basic, small and easy to use
-- pure bash, no magic, no external dependences
+- pure bash(4.2+), no magic, no external dependences
 - ECMAScript(Javascript) style like api
 - well tested
 - well documented